 A Day in the Life of a School Psychologist

-They possess a unique skillset, specializing in mental health, learning, and behavior and applying their expertise to support student success in each.
-To better paint a picture of what that relationship looks like, we have a snapshot of a typical day in the life: School Psych Edition!
+They possess a unique skill set, specializing in mental health, learning, and behavior and applying their expertise to support student success in each.
+To better paint a picture of what that relationship looks like, we have a snapshot of a typical day in life: School Psych Edition!

 - Collaborate with Interdisciplinary Team to Progress Student IEPs: Since each student’s situation is different, a school psychologist must work with teachers, administrators, staff, and family to ensure IEPs are current and progressing on schedule.

 - Teach Pro-Social School Behaviors to Students: To help students adapt to their school environment and achieve success, school psychologists teach them proper behaviors to exercise on their own.
 Each psychologist has their own methodology—Including role-playing, setting individualized student goals, and positive reinforcement—to foster student progress.

 - Conduct Counseling Sessions with Students: In traditional psychological fashion, school psychologists hold sessions with students to discuss various issues they may be encountering.
 These sessions can be individual or group focused, with the psychologist documenting the proceedings to address student needs that arise.

 - Work with Staff to Develop Evolving Intervention Methods: School psychologists also have to ensure their schools are following proper protocol in teaching and other practices with regard to students.
 To stay on top of the school, a psychologist might directly monitor a teacher’s methodologies, offer constructive feedback, and keep tabs on student performance in the classroom.